cf73/humanity/content/collections/pages/war.md

         content:
           -
             type: text
-            text: 'Now it’s up to us, each of us, to work our way out of it, learn to own little and share much, like water and food and, yes, land.
-It’s time to recognize that it is indeed insanity to still be murdering each other, ruining life on Earth in the process. '
+            text: 'Now it’s up to us, each of us, to work our way out of war, to learn to own little and share much, like water and food and, yes, land.
+It’s time to recognize that it is indeed insanity to still be murdering each other, ruining life on Earth in the process, treating civilized existence as a given, not a choice. '
       -
         type: paragraph
         content: